-As of September 30, 2023, we had cash and cash equivalents of \$8.0 million and working capital of \$17.0 million compared to cash and cash equivalents of \$13.9 million and working capital of \$23.3 million as of December 31, 2022.
+As of September 30, 2023 March 30, 2024, we had cash and cash equivalents of \$8.0 million \$5.4 million and working capital of \$17.0 million \$11.5 million compared to cash and cash equivalents of \$13.9 million \$7.0 million and working capital of \$23.3 million \$14.5 million as of December 31, 2022 December 30, 2023.

-Net cash used in operating activities was \$5.8 million in the nine months ended September 30, 2023 compared to net cash used in operating activities of \$7.9 million in the nine months ended October 1, 2022.
-The decrease in net cash used in operating activities, expressed in direct cash flow terms, was primarily due to cash provided by inventory, receivable from related party, prepaids, and other long-term assets, offset by increases in cash used in accounts payable and deferred revenue.
+Net cash used in operating activities was \$5.8 million \$1.6 million in the nine three months ended September 30, 2023 March 30, 2024 compared to net cash used in operating activities of \$7.9 million \$2.8 million in the nine three months ended October 1, 2022 April 1, 2023.
+The decrease in net cash used in operating activities, expressed in direct cash flow terms, was primarily due to cash provided by inventory, accounts receivable from related party, parties, prepaids, and other long-term assets, offset by increases in cash used in accounts payable and deferred revenue.

-For the nine months ended September 30, 2023, net cash used in investing activities was \$141 thousand, which consisted of capital expenditures.
-For the nine months ended October 1, 2022, net cash used in investing activities was \$203 thousand, which consisted of capital expenditures.
+For the nine three months ended September 30, 2023 March 30, 2024, net cash used in investing activities was \$141 \$3 thousand, which consisted of capital expenditures.
+For the nine three months ended October 1, 2022 April 1, 2023, net cash used in investing activities was \$203 \$43 thousand, which consisted of capital expenditures.

-For the nine months ended September 30, 2023, net cash used in financing activities was \$50 thousand, primarily from payroll taxes related to net share settlement of equity awards partially offset by the net proceeds arising from the proceeds from stock option exercises.
-For the nine months ended October 1, 2022, net cash used in financing activities was \$73 thousand, primarily from payroll taxes related to net share settlement of equity awards partially offset by the net proceeds arising from the proceeds from stock option exercises.
+For the nine months ended September 30, 2023 March 30, 2024, no net cash was used in financing activities.
+For the three months ended April 1, 2023, net cash used in provided by financing activities was \$50 thousand, primarily from payroll taxes related to net share settlement of equity awards partially offset by the net proceeds arising from the proceeds from stock option exercises.
+For the nine months ended October 1, 2022, net cash used in financing activities was \$73 \$37 thousand, primarily from payroll taxes related to net share settlement of equity awards partially offset by the net proceeds arising from the proceeds from stock option exercises.

 We have historically funded our operations primarily through sales of our products to customers, sales of our common stock and borrowing arrangements.
-As of September 30, 2023, our principal sources of liquidity consisted of cash and cash equivalents of \$8.0 million.
-We have incurred net losses over the last several years, and as of September 30, 2023, have an accumulated deficit of approximately \$76.1 million.
+As of September 30, 2023 March 30, 2024, our principal sources of liquidity consisted of cash and cash equivalents of \$8.0 million \$5.4 million.
+We have incurred net losses over the last several years, and as of September 30, 2023 March 30, 2024, have an accumulated deficit of approximately \$76.1 million \$82.5 million.
 We expect to continue to incur operating losses and negative cash flows from operations.

-The Company has an existing Loan and Security Agreement ("Loan Agreement") with Silicon Valley Bank ("SVB") providing for up to \$8.0 million secured revolving loan facility ("Revolving Loan Facility").
-In March 2022, the Fourth Amendment to the Loan Agreement was executed primarily to extend the term through May 31, 2022.
+The Company has an existing Loan Management evaluates whether there are relevant conditions and Security Agreement ("Loan Agreement") with Silicon Valley Bank ("SVB") providing for up events that, in the aggregate, raise substantial doubt about the Company's ability to \$8.0 million secured revolving loan facility ("Revolving Loan Facility").
+In March 2022, continue as a going concern and to meet its obligations as they become due within one year after the Fourth Amendment to date that the Loan Agreement was executed primarily to extend the term through May 31, 2022.
 In June 2022, the Fifth Amendment to the Loan Agreement was executed primarily to extend the term through December 1, 2023.
-As of September 30, 2023 and December 31, 2022, there were no amounts outstanding under the Loan Agreement.
+As of September 30, 2023 and December 31, 2022, there were no amounts outstanding under the Loan Agreement. financial statements are issued.